 Black pants (or brown)

 There are high chances to know already that their presence in your wardrobe is mandatory.
 A pair of pants in a dark color – it can be black, dark brown or grey, according to the color shade you picked as being the base of your wardrobe – can be worn in various occasions and rarely go out of fashion.
-Because we are talking about another piece of resistance in your wardrobe, it is worth buying a pair that is made out of high-quality material and pay some more to the tailor, for adjusting their length (if the case).
+Because we are talking about another piece of resistance for the base of your wardrobe, it is worth buying a pair that is made out of high-quality material and pay some more to the tailor, for adjusting their length (if the case).

 Look the shops for a pair that you can ware both at the office and in your spare time.
 The cut that is suitable for all silhouettes is the boot-cut (straight on your thighs, slightly flared and loose in the lower part).